eHealthAfrica/gather/README.md

 ./scripts/prepare-containers.sh
 ```

-**IMPORTANT NOTE**: the docker-compose files are intended to be used exclusively
+**IMPORTANT NOTE**: the docker compose files are intended to be used exclusively
 for local development.
 Never deploy these to publicly accessible servers.

 *[Return to TOC](#table-of-contents)*